What are Electric Dog Flanimate Power Tools?

 Macromedia's invention of Symbols – universal and independent containers of media that have their own timelines and can be nested creatively into one another – gives endless possibilities to create complex hierarchical structures.

-Motion and Shape Tweening in the hands of capable animators save time, allow quick and easy experimentation and timing flexibility.
+Classic and Shape Tweening in the hands of capable animators save time, allow quick and easy experimentation and timing flexibility.

 The problem with all timeline based computer programs which allow instant playback is that it takes inexperienced animators a lot longer to develop sense of timing compared to working on paper and filling in timing charts.